Nisim Aloni

-Nissim Aloni (נסים אלוני) Nissim Aloni (Levy) was born on the 14th of Elul, 5686 (August 24, 1926), in the Wolfson neighborhood of Tel Aviv, to a family of Bulgarian descent.
-He studied at the "Ahad Ha’am" and "Geula" schools.
-After the War of Independence, he began writing stories for the weekly magazine BaMachaneh.
-In 1950, he was appointed literary editor of the journal Ashmoret, and was one of the editors of the literary and social journal Ayin.
-In the late 1940s and throughout the 1950s, he wrote stories that were published in various newspapers and journals, including Al HaMishmar, Haaretz, and LaMerhav (Masa supplement).
-Some of his best stories were published in Keshet.
+Nissim Aloni (נסים אלוני; August 24, 1926 - 13 June 1988), was an Israeli playwright, theater director, author, journalist, screenwriter, translator, and lyricist.
+He was a recipient of the Israel Prize in 1996 and is considered one of Israel's most prominent and important playwrights.

 Biography

 Aloni was born by the name Nissim Levi to poor Bulgarian Jewish immigrant parents in Mandate Palestine.
 His family lived in Florentin, a low-income neighborhood in south Tel Aviv, which later became a source of inspiration for his work.

 After graduating from high school, Aloni enlisted in the Notrut, a Jewish militia operating as an auxiliary police force alongside the British.
-He wrote for the weekly BaMahane, and fought in the 1948 Arab-Israeli War.
+He wrote for the weekly BaMahane, and fought in the 1948 Arab-Israeli War, serving in the Givati Brigade of the Israel Defense Forces.
 Following his military service, he was appointed to the editorial board of the periodical B'Ayin and served as literary editor of Ashmoret.
 He studied history and French at The Hebrew University of Jerusalem.

 In 1957, he traveled to Paris and stayed there a year and a half.
 In Paris, he became familair with contemporary French theater and was particularly influenced by the theater of Bertolt Brecht, who was visiting Paris at the time.
 During that period, he was also introduced to the existentialist worldview and was especially impressed by the philosophy of Albert Camus.

 In his later years, a stroke left him severely handicapped.
 He died on 13 June, 1998 at a hospital in Tel Aviv.